Googled: Why Do Nonprofits Fail?

 4. They Are Not Leveraging the Power of Technology

 Better yet, there are platforms out there that let you do a lot of this for free.
 Have you ever tried Hootsuite to manage your social media platforms?
 Canva to create your posters or email headers?
 Keela to manage your projects and donations?
-There are ton of great tech companies out there that want nonprofits to have access to the best technology needed to do their best work.
+There are tons of great tech companies out there that want nonprofits to have access to the best technology needed to do their best work.
 Not leveraging this puts your organization behind those that are able to effectively use technology and benefit from it.

 This is especially important as the percentage of charitable funds coming from millennials continues to increase.
-Millennials want quick access to your donation process and to see clear impact of your projects through your web presence.
+Millennials want quick access to your donation process and to see the clear impact of your projects through your web presence.
 Don’t fall behind–try out a new set of tools today!

 But there are also systemic hurdles…

 For example, we’ve declared overhead as “bad”.
 Nonprofits are in a race to the bottom, trying to see who can implement projects at the lowest cost humanly possible.
 Donors have come to expect this.
 Why pay overhead costs for one organization if another organization can do it for less?
 While we can widely recognize the importance of “spending money to make money”, or the increased return on investment we receive when we invest in our staff and technology.
 Yet this systemic issue of seeing administrative or overhead costs in nonprofits as a negative thing remains.
-There are things your organization can do in order to make your resources go further , but it doesn’t address the issue at hand.
+There are things your organization can do in order to make your resources go further, but it doesn’t address the issue at hand.

 As donors, and especially millennial donors, start to look at projects from the perspective of impact we hope that the overhead burden can start to fade.
-The better we can communicate where our money is going and why, the more nonprofits can begin to overcome this stigma that is holding back so many.
+The better we can communicate where our money is going and why more nonprofits can begin to overcome this stigma that is holding back so many.

-So if you run a nonprofit the better question to ask here is “what can I do to make sure my nonprofit doesn’t fail?” .
+So if you run a nonprofit the better question to ask here is “what can I do to make sure my nonprofit doesn’t fail?”.
 While there’s no “one size fits all” road to success that we can share, we can give some tips that have helped nonprofits to find success in the past.

 - Have a strategic plan in place and hold your leaders accountable.